SMSC - Spiritual, Moral, Social and Cultural

 Appreciate cultural influences; appreciate the role of Britain's parliamentary system; participate in culture opportunities; understand, accept, respect and celebrate diversity.

-Stowmarket High School offers a wide variety of extracurricular activities which have been mapped in the SMSC audit.
+- Extra-Curricular Opportunities: Stowmarket High School offers a wide variety of extracurricular activities which have been mapped in the SMSC audit.
 Students have the opportunity to attend different clubs at lunchtime and after school.
 The school also offer an extensive range of trips and visits.
-Our extra-curricular opportunities have been mapped in our SMSC audit.

-Once a year, each year group have the opportunity to sample activities linked to another culture.
-This year, Year 7 & 12 will be focussing on China, Year 8 & 9 India and Year 10 Japan.
+- Take Your Place Culture Days: Once a year, Years 7-10 have the opportunity to sample activities linked to another culture.
 This is an opportunity for students to gain an appreciation and respect for another culture.